-The method of Torres \textit{et al.} is similar to our work due to the underlying Hamiltonian formulation.
-What is different between the two approaches is the level of coarse--graining while studying the field propagation.
-Torres \textit{et al.} focus on single ray path and its Hamiltonian formulation whereas in the current work, we focus on the ray bundles and their phase space formulation.
 In this respect, we can summarize this section as the following.
-The work of Sbierski \citep{Sbierski:2013mva} seems to represent a more fine--grained picture and thus the author's method capture genuine wave effects.
-As the work of Torres \textit{et al.} incorporates complex rays defined through the locally plane wave ansatz, an additional level of coarse--graining is introduced.
+The work of Sbierski \cite{Sbierski:2013mva} seems to represent a more fine-grained picture and thus, the author's method capture genuine wave effects.
+As the work of Torres \textit{et al.} incorporates complex rays defined through the locally plane wave ansatz, an additional level of coarse-graining is introduced.
 Our method here is the least granular among them as it focuses on the behaviour of a collection of null geodesics rather than just one ray path.